validverify/0day.searcher/README.md

 # 0day.searcher

-Simple and comfortable to use search from [0day today](https://0day.today/) website.
+Simple and comfortable to use search from 0day today.

 ## Installation